davidneedsmorecoffee/SQLAlchemy-and-flaskAPI/README.md

-# SQLAlchemy and Python for data analysis
+# SQLAlchemy and Python for data analysis; Flask API setup

 In this example
 * **Part I** - Python and SQLAlchemy were used to do basic climate analysis and data exploration of climate database (see `hawaii.sqlite`; based on `hawaii-measurements.csv`, and `hawaii-stations`).